ucg8j/blog/posts/pragmatic-programmer-review.md

 ## Notes
 - I'd recommend the entirety of chapter 6 *While you are coding* - particularly the 'How to program deliberately section'
-- One of the simplest explainations of O notation is in this book.
+- One of the simplest explanations of O notation is in this book.
 - There's a great section in Chp 8 Pragmatic Projects on team organisation advocating for teams to be organised around functionality which also reflects the decoupled principle.